1okey/config-files/readme.md

 - [ ] run installation
 - [ ] save config files from this repo into system
 - [ ] TBD
+- [ ] for windows intall WSL and run setup.sh

 ### .zhsrc
 - [ ] plugins;